tophat0/EdgeDetectionFinal/README.md

 ### evaluation.py

 1. **Graph:**
-   - The script will generate a graph showing the runtimes of the edge detection algorithms.
+   - A graph showing the runtimes of the edge detection algorithms.

 2. **Algorithm Results:**
-   - The edge detection results of various algorithms will be displayed.
+   - The edge detection results of all the algorithms will be displayed.

 3. **Saving Output:**
-   - The result of your edge detection algorithm will be saved to the output folder.
+   - The result of our edge detection algorithm on BDSD500 will be saved to the output folder.